Thank you for making Asia Nature Challenge a big success.

 Experts on iNaturalist who can identify will give you identification for your observations, you can also contribute to identifying observations by putting them into lowest classification you know about the observation.

-Can we upload videos as observation?
+Can we upload videos as observations?

 No, there is no support for uploading of video observations on iNaturalist at this point.